BeamMW/docs-gitbook/atomic-swaps/README.md

 3. Wait.
 4. The verification process completes.
 Alice and Bob can deposit their crypto to the exchange, paying network and mining fees to do so.
 5. Wait.
 6. Alice and Bob's can exchange their crypto.
-They pay additional fees.&#x20;
+They pay additional fees.
-7. Alice now has some of Bob's bitcoin, and Bob has some of Alice's Litecoin.&#x20;
+7. Alice now has some of Bob's bitcoin, and Bob has some of Alice's Litecoin.
 8. Alice and Bob transfer their shiny new crypto coins back to their wallets, but not before paying more network and mining fees.
 9. Wait some more.
-10. &#x20;Alice and Bob's coins have arrived in their wallets.
+10. Alice and Bob's coins have arrived in their wallets.
 Alice and Bob have now diversified their cryptocurrency portfolios.

-This scenario is unnecessarily complex and creates lots of room for error.&#x20;
+This scenario is unnecessarily complex and creates lots of room for error.

-With Atomic Swaps, Alice can exchange her Litecoin for Bob's ~~Bitcoin~~ _Beam coins_ directly from their respective wallets!&#x20;
+With Atomic Swaps, Alice can exchange her Litecoin for Bob's ~~Bitcoin~~ _Beam coins_ directly from their respective wallets!

 No verification process.
 No depositing to cryptocurrency exchanges.
 Minimal fees and wait time.